Red Top, Minnesota: Early Days

+Modern times

 The first two businesses were also the last two businesses, as the Red Top store closed in the early 1950s, and the Post Office finally shut down in April 1954.

 Ultimately, Red Top lost one last thing: The Soo Line Railroad.
 There is some irony in this.
 The railroad was the only reason Red Top ever existed in the first place.
 Losing the Depot in 1917 to Isle was the start of the decline of the community.
 It caused resentment in the people of both Red Top and Isle.
 Years later, no one would have a railroad at all.
 The rails were torn out of Red Top in June 1992.

 In the end, after the timber ran out, after the crop farmers gave up raising potatoes, and after the automobile made it possible to travel more easily, there was no need for small towns that were very close together.
 Not being near the lake or on a major highway, Red Top was one of the first to wither.
 Red Top faded as a town, but it always was a community.
 It was never incorporated, and never had a city government.
 Red Top has survived and still is a community, as well as being a surrounding community of the nearby city of Isle.
 It will likely remain as long as there are people there to remember.